Victory-Ikechi-Okwe/AfCFTA_Rules_of_Origin/README.md

 primary integration, it uses websockets due to that technology's popularity as a basic transport for message-based protocols in Javascript SPAs.

-## `sieve`
+## `select`

 _This functionality was prototyped in the `api` program and needs to be extracted into an independent program_.

-This program is designed to implement the "sieve" of the DWD algorithm.
+This program is designed to implement the "select" of the DWD algorithm.
 It accepts a document as input and outputs a list of matching rule ids.
-It is invoked as `sieve <path/to/document>` and writes the list of matching rule ids to `STDOUT`.
+It is invoked as `select <path/to/document>` and writes the list of matching rule ids to `STDOUT`.

 To support the submissions aspect of the storage protocol (see below), this